 CLASSIFICATION NUMBER 5425

-The Public Safety Officer performs safety, loss prevention, parking and traffic control duties within an assigned area of the University campus, conducting regular vehicular, bike, and foot patrols and responding to emergency situations as appropriate.
+The Public Safety Officer performs safety, loss prevention, parking and traffic control duties within an assigned area of the University campus, conducts regular vehicular, bike, and foot patrols and responds to emergency situations as appropriate.
 The Public Safety Officer enforces University parking and traffic regulations, provides directions and information, and renders assistance (including CPR/AED and first aid) to students, faculty, staff and visitors to campus.
 The Public Safety Officer is instrumental in crime and theft prevention/reduction through active community policing efforts which include, but are not limited to making building visits, delivering safety and security lectures as required, and having positive interaction with the general student, faculty, and staff population.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A high school diploma or the equivalent is required.

-Experience: With a high school diploma, at least two years of experience is required in positions involving safety and security operations, parking and traffic control, fire prevention or related fields, such as hotel security, airport gate security, department store security, private security firm, parking garage attendants, military police experience (copy of DD214 required).
+Experience: With a high school diploma, at least two years of work experience is required; experience in positions involving customer service, safety and security operations, parking and traffic control, fire prevention or related fields, such as hotel security, airport gate security, department store security, private security firm, parking garage attendants, or military police experience (copy of DD214 required) is preferred.
 With an Associate’s degree in Criminology or Criminal Justice, one year of experience as described above is required; with a Bachelor’s degree in Criminology or Criminal Justice, no experience is required.

 Certification and Licenses: Annual certification for Adult/Child cardiopulmonary resuscitation (CPR) and Automatic External Defibrillators (AED) is required; proficiency will be demonstrated yearly.
 First Aid training will be completed every third year.
 A valid Missouri operator’s or chauffeur’s license is required.

 Training: All newly hired Public Safety Officers will successfully complete a 240-hour Public Safety Officer training academy prior to being assigned to a shift.
 After completion of one year of employment, Public Safety Officers are eligible to request training to conduct bike patrol; successful completion of the MSU Safety and Transportation cyclist course will be required for assignment to bike patrol.

 ESSENTIAL DUTIES AND RESPONSIBILITIES